-- Hyperlite Mountain Gear Daybreak 22: Ultralight, weatherproof pack with Dyneema stretch mesh and new modular pocket system.
+Hyperlite Mountain Gear Daybreak 22: Ultralight, weatherproof pack with Dyneema stretch mesh and new modular pocket system.
 Weighs 19.2 oz and received top trail performance ratings for comfort and durability.
+Shop Now

 What’s New in 2026?